 Astrology has repeatedly been criticized due to the scientific fact that it is physically impossible for any planet or planetary body (other than the Moon) to “affect” any individual living on earth and a majority of astrologers do not disagree with this.
 Therefore, astrologers are either proposing the existence of a force not yet discovered or a radically different perspective of each individual’s relationship to their environment (or the universe) than what has been historically maintained under the materialistic/mechanistic Cartesian-Newtonian paradigm.

-This infers that astrology’s potential validity raises paradigm changing questions, yet it’s not clear that the general public (including the 24% sympathetic towards it) have grasped the impact of these ripple effects.
+This infers that astrology’s potential validity raises paradigm changing questions, yet it’s not clear that the general public have grasped the impact of these ripple effects.
 Do they believe that this body of knowledge has adequate representation within any appropriate institution and/or industry?
 Does their belief infer the possibility that much is either incorrect or in need of serious revision?
 Most importantly, do they view astrology as a type of science whose workings are as self-evident as the changing of seasons?
 As bold as this may sound, detailed data on this evolving perspective may have as much value as any amount of statistics attempting to validate its correlations.
 Without this insight, can any surveyed ratio be interpreted as more than just a lingering and ambivalent awareness of the “watered down” information historically provided by Sun sign columns?
 And while the internet now offers a wealth of sites inundating the reader with cookbook explanations of every possible dynamic, there appears to be very little in the way of organization and synthesis.
 The situation remains like the parable of the blind men and an elephant with many critics and skeptics fighting over the individual parts, but very few able to see the entire picture.

 Witnessing the overarching design of improbable symbolic patterns can have a transformational effect on our perspectives, philosophies and higher truths and it is naive to assume that every facet of life can be separated, insulated or compartmentalized from their downstream influence.
 Therefore, it is fair to question which measurements accurately reflect a significant degree of visible representation and integration.
 Otherwise, can it be concluded that the astrological community doesn’t have a comprehensive or conclusive answer to the basic question, “are people really into astrology”?
 Most importantly, would we know what to do with that answer if we did?